Questrade Review – My Investment Broker Of Choice For 9 Years

 For the past 8 years, we have been using Questrade.
 If you are wanting to get started with Questrade you can get $50 in free trades using this link, or if you prefer the Questrade discount code for $50 in free trades is: 3jpc1av0 or just click on the banner bit.ly/questrade50

 Before I get into “How to Get Started in Stocks for Canadians”, I thought I would do a review of the stock brokerage I have used for

 8 9 years now.
 Questrade.
 If you are in the US the service I use there is Think or Swim, it’s owned by TD Ameritrade now and it’s just as good though the fees are different.

 Get $50 in free trades when you sign up with Questrade using this link bit.ly/questrade50

 Who’s Right For Questrade?

-If you are looking for a discount brokerage to hold your long-term stocks, then Questrade is a great place to start.
+If you are looking for a discount brokerage to hold your long-term stocks and etfs, then Questrade is a great place to start.
 They have low fees for everyone, no matter what size account you have.
 They offer a valuable service for those of you wanting to get into stock investing without all the fees of the big banks.

 Here’s why I love Questrade: